Sage/yaml_normalizer/README.md

 We want to keep engineering standards high and use code reviews and test tools to help with that.
 Yaml Normalizer is designed to have no side effects, especially regarding Ruby Core and Standard Lib implementation.
-Also, we want to keep rubocop, inch and mutant happy.
+Also, we want to keep simplecov, rubocop, flog, inch and mutant happy.
 We will add more details on PRs if needed.

 ## License